patevs/old_blog/_posts/2016-07-03-javascript-basics.md

 <br>

 ## Manipulating Numbers & Strings
-There are many ways to manipulate numbers and strings in Javascript including:
+There are many ways to manipulate numbers and strings in JavaScript including:

   - comparisons (e.g. `>`, `<=`)
   - modulo (e.g. `%`)